OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Introduction

 \section{Introduction}

-The retina is a light-sensitive tissue at the back of the eye and is essential for vision, comprising several neural and vascular layers.
-The inner retinal layers are maintained by the retinal microvascular system sourced by the central retinal artery and vein which branch out from the optic nerve head, while the outer retina (photoreceptors) are sustained by the choroid.
-This is a dense vascular layer sitting behind the photoreceptors and retinal pigment epithelium, supplied by the short, posterior ciliary arteries \cite{hayreh2023uveal}.
+Optical coherence tomography (OCT) of the retina has become essential to clinical and computational ophthalmology, and is becoming routinely collected by many community opticians and clinics \cite{ly2017self, jindal2019impact, chopra2021optical, song2021review}.
+OCT systems provide a cross-sectional visualisation of the retinal and choroidal layer, and often contains an en face scanning laser ophthalmoscopy (SLO) image of the en face retinal vessels, and there is widespread anticipation that OCT/SLO-derived features may give insights into systemic health and disease \cite{wagner2020insights}.
+As the accessibility of OCT systems improves in terms of cost, size and availability within and outside the clinic, there is a need for transparent, reproducible and rapid analysis of OCT and SLO data in clinical research in ophthalmology as well as in the emerging field of oculomics \cite{wagner2020insights}.

-Optical coherence tomography (OCT) uses low coherence interferometry to collect depth and intensity information from the hyper-reflectivity of retinal tissue.
-Typically, a confocal, infrared reflectance scanning laser ophthalmoscopy (SLO) image is also acquired and used as a localiser to facilitate clinical interpretation (supplementary \cref{suppfig:heyex_demo}).
-This image shows the en face, superficial retinal vessels along the inner surface of the retina and is very similar to colour fundus photography but with a field of view of 30 degrees (approximately 9 mm$^2$).
+OCT uses low coherence interferometry to collect accurate depth (axial) and intensity information from the hyper-reflectivity of retinal tissue at the micron level \cite{salmon2018axial}.
+The confocal, infrared reflectance scanning laser ophthalmoscopy (SLO) image often also acquired is used as a localiser to position the OCT beam at the back of the eye (Supplementary \cref{suppfig:heyex_demo}).
+SLO images show the en face, superficial retinal vessels along the inner surface of the retina and is very similar to colour fundus photography (CFP) but with a restricted field of view of 30 degrees (approximately 9 mm$^2$).

+The OCT/SLO system together capture the retina and choroid and permit a unique assessment of the microvasculature which play a critical role in maintaining eye health.
+Interestingly, there is increasing evidence to suggest that the retinal and choroidal circulations correspond with microvascular changes in structure and function of vital organs like the brain and kidney \cite{balmforth2016chorioretinal, farrah2020eye, farrah2023choroidal, gharbiya2014choroidal, ma2022longitudinal, kundu2023longitudinal}.
+These observations contribute to the nascent field of oculomics, the relationship between the ocular system and systemic disease \cite{wagner2020insights}.

-OCT is most often used to acquire cross-sectional images of the retina and choroid.
-The choroid has traditionally received less attention than the retina, since older OCT technology was not very effective at imaging structures posterior to the retinal pigment epithelium.
-However, recent advances have improved images of the choroid, enabling cross-sectional characterisation of both the retina and choroid in OCT \cite{spaide2008enhanced}.
+OCT systems have often been focused on imaging the retinal layers, and the choroid has traditionally received lesser attention since older OCT technology was not very effective at imaging structures posterior to the retinal pigment epithelium.
+However, recent advances have improved images of the choroid, enabling cross-sectional visualisation of retinochoroidal structures in OCT \cite{spaide2008enhanced}.